Over the last week, we discussed the history of ideas underpinning classical and critical political economy.

 - Germany, like France, got rid of its public debt throughout the 20th century via inflation, which averaged 17 percent between 1930 and 1950.

 The hyper inflationary strategy during the 1930’s destabilized German society.
 This arguably underpins the paradoxical situation in Europe today.
-Germany is absolutely opposed to any price increase that exceeds 2 percent per annum, despite being the country that resolved its public debt in the past via the inflation mechanism.
+Germany is opposed to any price increase that exceeds 2 percent per annum, despite being the country that resolved its public debt in the past via the inflation mechanism.

-Britain, on the other hand, always repaid it’s debt, and today it does not have the same fear of politically induced inflation.
+Britain, on the other hand, always repaid it’s debt, and does not have the same fear of politically induced inflation.
 For example, the UK is happy to allow its central bank to buy a substantial portion of its public debt (monetary policy), regardless of the asset-price inflation effect.

 Germany also engaged in large asset purchases of its banking and automobile sectors during the interventionist years of 1950-1980.
 The government owned almost 30 percent of national wealth during the decades of postwar reconstruction.